 Conservation / Threats

+The horned viper has not yet been assessed for the IUCN Red List.
 Although this species inhabits some the world’s more harshest environments, the horned viper population numbers are stable and the species isn't considered threatened.

 But like many other snakes, the habitat destruction, over-collection (for venom extraction), pollution and the introduction of invasive species have had a negative impact on them.